UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceDeploymentInfoRepository.rst

 .. java:method:: @Query  void deleteAllByApplication(String applicationShortName)
    :outertype: MicoServiceDeploymentInfoRepository

    Deletes all deployment information for all versions of an application including the ones for the KafkaFaasConnectors.
-All additional properties of a \ :java:ref:`MicoServiceDeploymentInfo`\  that are stored as a separate node entity and connected to it via a \ ``[:HAS]``\  relationship will be deleted, too.
+All additional properties of a \ :java:ref:`MicoServiceDeploymentInfo`\  that are stored as a separate node entity and connected to it via a \ ``[:HAS]``\  relationship will be deleted too, if they are used exclusively by this deployment information.
+Exclusively means that there must only be one single edge connected to the particular property (\ ``relatedNode``\ , see \ ``size``\  operator in \ ``WHERE``\  clause).
+If that's the case, it's possible to delete this related node safely.

+   Also works with a KafkaFaasConnector instance.

    :param applicationShortName: the short name of the \ :java:ref:`MicoApplication`\ .